Psychosocial hazard mitigation

 Examples of how organizational change management may be a psychosocial hazard include:

-• lack of consultation and communication about workplace changes, or consultation and communication which is of poor quality, untimely or not meaningful
+• Consultation and communication which is of poor quality, untimely or not meaningful

-Helping employees to manage change has many ideas and strategies to lead employees through times of change, even when the changes are outside of your control.
+Helping employees to manage change has many ideas and strategies to lead employees through times of change.
+This is helpful even when the changes are outside of your control..

-Leaders and employees can benefit from Coping with change, which helps you to explore how you can navigate change in ways that help you accept and adapt to changes that are outside your control.
+Leaders and employees can benefit from Coping with change.
+Explore how you can navigate change in ways that help you accept, and adapt to changes that are outside your control.

 Examples of how organizational and workgroup culture may be a psychosocial hazard include:

-• inconsistent and untimely application of policies and procedures, unfair decision-making
+• Inconsistent and untimely application of policies and procedures, or unfair decision-making

-Questions to ask leaders about the type of organizational culture they have now and what they would like it to be are provided here.
-For leaders who want to engage their employees in deciding what type of organizational culture they want and what they are willing to do to contribute to it, use the materials in Putting organizational culture on the agenda to facilitate this conversation.
+Provide questions to ask leaders about the type of organizational culture they have now and what they would like it to be.
+Putting organizational culture on the agenda helps teams decide what type of organizational culture they want.
+They’ll also reflect on what they are willing to do to contribute to it.

 For more actions, see Evidence-based actions for organizational culture